openplus/DrupalWxT-Promo-Site/README.md

 3. Someone to do QA on content

 ### Feature Page
 1. Content for the "There is more..."
 Section on feature page.
+6(six) features or additions to WxT that were not mentioned in above sections (Responsive, Cross Browser, etc..)
 2. Where to send the "Learn More..."
 Links for each section / feature.
 3. Someoen to do QA on content